-In July 1958, G. Harry Stine of Model Missiles, Inc. in Denver, Colorado approached Vern Estes about making model rocket engines for them.
+In July 1958, Vernon Estes approached Model Missiles, Inc. in Denver, Colorado about making model rocket engines for them.
 On January 15, 1959, his automated model rocket engine fabricating machine, "Mabel", produced the first of many millions of Estes model rocket engines.
 In 1960, Estes was producing more engines than Model Missiles could sell.
-Vern and his wife Gleda opened a mail order rocket company and introduced the Astron Scout and Astron Mark.
+Vern and his wife Gleda, opened a mail order rocket company and introduced the Astron Scout and Astron Mark.

 In 1961, a catalog was mimeographed and hand stitched on Gleda's sewing machine.
-Later that year, Estes Industries had outgrown the confined space in Denver.
-In December 1961, the entire operation was moved to an old farm in Penrose, Colorado quickly establishing the small town as the "Model Rocket Capital of the World."
+By 1962, Estes Industries had outgrown the confined space in Denver.
+Moving the entire operation to an old farm in Penrose, Colorado quickly established the small town to became known as the "Model Rocket Capital of the World."

-Estes Industries was sold to Damon in September 1969.
+Estes Industries was sold to Damon in the late 1960's and shared the same parent company with Centuri Engineering.
 The name Estes is synonymous with model rocketry.
 Almost everyone remembers growing up firing Estes rockets or knowing someone that did.
-Estes Industries has introduced millions of youngsters of all ages to model rocketry for almost half a century.